SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/Monitoring_Solutions/DITT/Installing_DITT.md

 > [!NOTE]
 >
-> - To update the Planned Maintenance tool, redeploy the [*DataMiner IT Tools* package](https://catalog.dataminer.services/details/package/5959).
+> - To update the DITT, redeploy the [*DataMiner IT Tools* package](https://catalog.dataminer.services/details/package/5959).
 The tool will be updated, but no new DITT element will be created (as one should already exist in your DMS).
 > - Before you can [configure DITT in a visual overview](xref:Working_With_DITT), you first have to [install the DITT package](xref:Installing_DITT).